dotnet/orleans/src/Orleans.Transactions/README.md

         ...
     });

-Scope is not transactional but supports transactions.
+The frame is not transactional but supports transactions.
 Ambient transaction will be passed on.

 ## Not allowed

-    await transactionAgent.Transaction(NotAllowed, async () =>
+    await transactionFrame.RunScope(NotAllowed, async () =>
     {
         ...
         await grainA.SetPhrase("Hi");